10 Data Visualization

 10.3 Aesthetics

-Once we have define the data and the coordinate system, the next layer in a ggplot is the asethetics of a plot.
-The aesthetics of a plot describes the visual appearance of the graph; this includes marker size and shape, linetype, and color/fill.
-The corresponding keyword argument of the aes function can be modified to get the desired plot.
-Below are the options for the marker shapes and line styles.
-The color can be specified as string for the required color or as hex value.
-An important point to note here that we can adjust the aesthetics based of some data as well.
+Now let’s explore the concept of aesthetics in more detail.
+In a plot, so far we have used aes to map the x- and y-axes to the columns of the dataframe, and also used it to color the points based on the species of the iris plant.
+Likewise, we can map different features of a plot like size, shape, linetype, and color/fill to different values.
+The corresponding keyword arguments of the aes function can be modified to get the desired rendering of the plot.
+These additional aesthetics need not be always mapped to some data.
+We can directly customize some of the aesthetics e.g. below are the options for the marker shapes and line styles.
+The color can be specified as string indicating color name or as hex value.
+So, the choice of aesthetics will depend upon what data do we have and how we would like to plot it.
 For instance, to color the data points based on some categorical variable in the data, the color can be set to that categorical column.
-The same concept applies to changing marker size by some data instead of having same size for all the data points.
+The same concept applies to changing marker size by some data (column) instead of having same size for all the data points.
 Below is a list of all the aesthetics that can be adjust using the corresponding keywords for the aes function.
+Note that not all geom supports all the aesthetics, e.g., linetype can be used with geom_line but not with geom_point.

 adj, alpha, angle, bg, cex, col, color, colour, fg, fill, group